codbex/codbex-documentation/docs/technologies/engines/openapi.md

 Example Swagger UI URL: [http://example.com/services/web/ide-swagger/ui/](http://example.com/services/web/ide-swagger/ui/)

+### Platform Services API Documentation

+The OpenAPI specifications for the built-in RESTful services provided by the platform can be accessed at: [http://example.com/api-docs](http://example.com/api-docs).

+The corresponding Swagger UI can be accessed at: [http://example.com/swagger-ui/index.html](http://example.com/swagger-ui/index.html)

 ## Conclusion

-The OpenAPI Engine in `codbex` platform simplifies the management of REST services by aggregating multiple `*.openapi`` files into a consolidated API set.
+The OpenAPI Engine in the `codbex` platform simplifies the management of REST services by aggregating multiple `*.openapi`` files into a consolidated API set.
 This approach enhances organization, documentation, and accessibility for developers working on RESTful applications.